A Complete Guide on GST for Bloggers & YouTubers

 Indian Taxation System has consistently evolved ever since Goods and Service Tax rolled out in India.
 Due to the peculiar nature of GST, its applicability is still obscure to many new-age businesses.
 Amidst several other contemporary career fields, the Bloggers and YouTubers have made a prominent mark.
 The biggest speculation in this profession is how to file GST?
-This write-up will provide a comprehensive knowledge about the various criteria to file GST for Bloggers and YouTubers.
+This write-up will provide comprehensive knowledge about the various criteria to file GST for Bloggers and YouTubers.
 It shall also be applicable for other freelancers like developers, graphic designers, writers, etc.

 GST Levied on the Services Provided by Bloggers in India